 I’d love to do a marathon session on video one day, perhaps wearing a tuxedo; that could be my version of a fundraiser.

 I love this!

-By the way, if you’d like to move “with me” in the comfort of your home, here’s a compilation of the videos I mentioned.
-I thought it would be fun to do at the beach with a tube man, some martial artists (or anyone), a fire at night… not wearing masks or anything; at the time (when making the videos) the mask was just to keep how I was moving from being influenced by anything.
-But it’s no longer necessary for me.
-Don’t let how I move influence you at all.
+By the way, if you’d like to move with me, here’s a compilation of the videos I mentioned.
+At the time, I was wearing a mask just to keep how I was moving from being influenced by anything.
+The mask is no longer necessary for me.
+Please don’t let how I move influence you at all.